kctezcan/ddp_recon/README.md

 Supplementary materials:
 https://ieeexplore.ieee.org/ielx7/42/4359023/8579232/multimedia.pdf?tp=&arnumber=8579232

+Please do not hesitate to contact for questions or feedback.

 Files:

 1. runrecon.py: The file that prepares and runs the reconstruction for the sample image from the HCP dataset.
 This loads the image, creates the undersampled version and calls the reconstruction function: vaerecon.py.
 After the reconstruction the reconstructed and the zero-filled images are saved as pickle files: 'rec' and 'zerofilled'. 'rec' contains the images throughout the iterations, so can be used to calculate step-wise RMSE to verify convergence.